Kennebunkport, from Town House Junction circa 1907. In the

 a creamery.
 The combination car on the right could carry

 express freight and passengers.
-That section of line could
+That section of the line would

 lead to Kennebunk, Cape Porpoise, or Biddeford.